Noncommutative coordinates for symplectic representations: Introduction

 The set of positive representations of Fock--Goncharov and the Hitchin components account only for one family of higher Teichmüller spaces, another family is given by maximal representations into Lie groups of Hermitian type.
 The symplectic groups $\Sp(2n,\R)$ form essentially the only family of Lie groups that are both split real forms and of Hermitian type.
 In this article we generalize the work of Fock--Goncharov in the following way.
 We introduce two new moduli spaces, an $\mathcal{X}$-space and an $\mathcal{A}$-space of representations of the fundamental group of~$S$ into the symplectic group $\Sp(2n,\R)$, and describe noncommutative $A_1$-type cluster coordinates on them.
-We show, on the one hand, that the positive locus of the $\mathcal{X}$-space corresponds precisely to maximal representations into $\Sp(2n,\R)$; we use this to determine the homotopy type of the space of framed maximal representations, and for $\Sp(4,\R)$ also its homeomorphism type.
+We show, on the one hand, that the positive locus of the $\mathcal{X}$-space corresponds precisely to maximal representations into $\Sp(2n,\R)$; we use this to determine the homeomorphism type of the space of framed maximal representations, and for $\Sp(4,\R)$ a precise understanding of its singularities.
 On the other hand, we show that the $\mathcal{A}$-space gives a geometric realization of the noncommutative cluster-like structures introduced by Berenstein--Retakh~\cite{BR}.